Evolution 2: Far Off Promise

 Evolution 2: Far Off Promise (神機世界エヴォリューション2 遠い約束, Shinkisekai Evoryūshon 2 Tōi Yakusoku) is a role-playing video game for the Dreamcast console.
 It is a sequel to Evolution: The World of Sacred Device.
 It was developed by Sting and published by Ubi Soft in North America.
-In Japan it was published by ESP, while in Taiwan a Windows version was published by Dysin Interactive Corp.
+In Japan it was published by ESP, while in Taiwan a Microsoft Windows version was published by Dysin Interactive Corp.

 Evolution 2: Far Off Promise was also released for the European market in 2001 as one of the last European Dreamcast games.
 In the UK the game was exclusive to the video game chain Game.

 Like the first Evolution game, Evolution 2 is a dungeon crawler.
 Unlike the first, Evolution 2 has both random and predetermined dungeon maps.

 This game and Evolution: The World of the Sacred Device were remade into Evolution Worlds on the GameCube.

 Plot

 Continuing from Evolution: The World of Sacred Device, Mag Launcher and company venture towards the continent's center via the newly built railroad.
 With a new set of ruins to explore, Mag has the opportunity to become the greatest adventurer in the world, but a new presence threatens to destroy his relationship with Linear.